Pokémon: 1998–2000: International expansion

 Grossfeld came up with the advertising slogan "Gotta catch 'em all!" as the English equivalent to the Japanese Get (the) Pokémon! (ポケモンゲットだぜー！, Pokemon GETTO daze~!).
 The phrase "miraculously managed to gain approval" by the Federal Communications Commission (FCC), which normally prohibits the use of injunctions in ads directed at children (e.g. "You must buy this!").
 While the tagline may sound commanding, the FCC reasoned that the act of catching is at the core of Pokémons play.
 Therefore, the phrase was allowed.
 The series' theme song was written by John Loeffler and John Siegler, and performed by Jason Paige.
-In commissioning the track, Grossfeld specifically requested the song's chorus to be written around the "Gotta catch 'em all" phrase, firmly embedding the slogan into the theme.

-While NoA and 4Kids were allowed a fair degree of liberty in their localization of Pokémon, the Japanese copyright council, headed by Ishihara, had the last say over it.
-All decisions regarding adjustments and promotion had to gain final approval of the Japan side.
-This included all of the merchandise, for which a 'two-step system' was created.
-All (aspiring) licensees in North America were to send their merchandise proposals to 4Kids.
-Staff of both 4Kids and NoA then made a pre-selection and send the approved proposals to Japan, where the council made the final decision.
-Many submissions were bounced at the US stage, and thus never got sent to Japan.
-Tilden noted that processing all license applications, and mailing all approved prototypes and their documentation to Japan, was a lot of work.
-Arakawa did consider streamlining the process by moving someone from Japan to the US, but no person could be found who was as competent as Ishihara.

 The Pokémon anime was first broadcast on 7 September 1998.
 Pokémon Red Version and Blue Version were released three weeks later, on 28 September 1998.
 To localize the card game, Nintendo contracted Wizards of the Coast, the creator of Magic: The Gathering.
 The Pokémon Trading Card Game was officially launched nationwide on 9 January 1999, although pre-sold in select stores in December.
 Coinciding with the North American launch of Pokémon was the release of the Game Boy Color on 23 November 1998.